dayton-outar/shillings/docs/ANALYSIS/VALUATION.md

 > $WACC$ = Weighted average cost of capital \
 > $g_n$ = Growth rate in the FCFF forever
 >
 > **The Caveats** There are two conditions that need to be met in using this model.
 First, the growth rate used in the model has to be less than or equal to the growth rate in the economy—nominal growth, if the cost of capital is in nominal terms, or real growth, if the cost of capital is a real cost of capital.
 Second, the characteristics of the firm have to be consistent with assumptions of stable growth.
-In particular, the reinvestment rate used to estimate free cash flows to the firm should be consis- tent with the stable growth rate.
-The best way of enforcing this consistency is to de- rive the reinvestment rate from the stable growth rate:
+In particular, the reinvestment rate used to estimate free cash flows to the firm should be consistent with the stable growth rate.
+The best way of enforcing this consistency is to derive the reinvestment rate from the stable growth rate:
 >
 > $\large{ \text{Reinvestment rate in stable growth} = { \text{Growth rate} \over \text{Return on capital} } }$
 >